quick61/FreeCAD-Drawing-Templates/README.md

  * ISO A6-A10 omitted at this time due to their small size

-The North American set is in Landscape and done with a "drop shadow" effect and "non-standard" layout in the following sizes
+The North American set is in Landscape and done with a "drop shadow" effect and "non-standard" layout in the following sizes:

  * Letter
  * Legal